-Bruising in the back or abdomen
+- Bruising in the back or abdomen

 - Pain as the stone fragments pass

 - Failure of stone fragments to pass, requiring additional surgery

 - Need for additional treatments

 - Reaction to anesthesia

 Some factors that may increase the risk of complications include:

-general anesthesia is usually used.
+Heavy sedation or ]]>general anesthesia]]> is usually used.
 Heavy sedation will keep you calm.
 With general anesthesia, you will be asleep.
 It will help you remain still and avoid discomfort.